zommiommy/mem_dbg-rs/README.md

 In both cases, references will be accounted for (when computing size) and followed (when displaying the layout), only at their first instance.
-Subsequent instances will just display an arrow followed by a pointer.
+Subsequent instances will just display an arrow followed by a pointer (see the [`SizeFlags::FOLLOW_REFS`] documentation for the limitations of our approach).

 Because each address is recorded the first time it is seen, following a value that contains a cycle (for example an `Rc` or reference that, directly or